Hélène Perdrière

-Hélène Perdrière (born 17 April 1912 in Asnieres-sur-Seine, died 27 August 1992 in Boulogne-Billancourt) was a French stage and film actress.
+Hélène Perdrière (17 April 1912 in Asnieres-sur-Seine – 27 August 1992 in Boulogne-Billancourt) was a French stage and film actress.

 After earning a first prize for comedy at the National Conservatory of Dramatic Art in 1928, she became the first resident of Comédie-French.
 She resigned to become the partner of Pierre Fresnay in the boulevard theaters of the time, before returning to the Comédie-French circuit in April 1952, and remaining until its end in December 1973.
 She then went on to play with the Renaud-Barrault Company until her retirement a year later.
 At the Comédie-French, she staged several plays of Marivaux.
 She was also an election interpreter.